phlobbi/phlobbi/README.md

-👋 Hello, I’m @phlobbi
-🇩🇪 Living in Saarbrücken, Germany
-📚 Currently studying Applied Informatics
+# Hello there 👋🏻
+I am phlobbi, 18 years old and currently studying Applied Informatics in Saarbrücken.
+I am also working for @ma-x-neuemedien!

 <!---